Michael Viola near his home in Indian Trail, NC.

 New Lung Reduction Procedure Offers Hope

 Viola’s first step was beginning pulmonary rehabilitation to improve his lung function.
 There, a nurse mentioned a procedure for COPD called bronchoscopic lung volume reduction (BLVR) with valves.
 Viola did some research.
-“I noticed there weren't many doctors in the United States that offered it,” he said.
-One was Momen Wahidi, MD, MBA, an interventional pulmonologist at Duke Health.
+“I noticed there weren't many places in the United States that offered it,” he said.
+Duke Health was one of the few that did.

 In Good Hands at Duke

-Dr. Wahidi performed the first BLVR with valves procedure in North Carolina, and to date he and his Duke colleagues have completed more of these procedures than any center in the state.
+Duke interventional pulmonologists performed the first BLVR with valves procedure in North Carolina, and to date they have completed more of these procedures than any center in the state.
 They were also part of a clinical trial that led to the FDA’s approval of the procedure in 2019.
 Given the experience and expertise of the Duke team, Viola felt he could not be in better hands.

 A New Man